zepinglee/citeproc-js/manual/citeproc-doc.rst

 transliteration as if it were a fixed (non-Byzantine) name.
 This behavior can be prompted by including a ``static-ordering`` element in the name array.
-The actual value of the element is irrelevant, so long as it returns true when tested by the Javascript interpreter.
+The actual value of the element is irrelevant, so long as it returns true when tested by the JavaScript interpreter.

 .. sourcecode:: js